sakaki-/gentoo-on-rpi-64bit/README.md

 demouser@pi64 ~ $
 ```

-If you want to create your own account, you can do so easily.
+<a id="add_new_account"></a>If you want to create your own account, you can do so easily.
 Open a terminal, su to root, then issue (adapting with your own details, obviously!):
 ```console
 pi64 ~ # useradd --create-home --groups "adm,disk,lp,wheel,audio,video,cdrom,usb,users,plugdev,portage,cron" --shell /bin/bash --comment "Sakaki" sakaki
 pi64 ~ # passwd sakaki